danielt1263/RxMyCoordinator/README.md

 * Testability comes with `flow`s.
 You will see that (almost) every coordinator has an associated flow function.
 Flows are to Coordinators as ViewModels are to ViewControllers.
 By placing the logic in a seperate function from the effects, you have a simple way to unit test your logic.
 This is good architecture 101.
 You will probably notice that I don't have a flow for all coordinators.
 Sometimes all the logic is in the View Models so there is nothing left for the coordinator apart from effects.

 * There are lots of different ways to make flows.
-You will see that some flows are extensions on `ObservableType` and some are function, some return an Observable containing an `enum` while others return a Flow `struct`.
+You will see that some flows are extensions on `ObservableType` and others are free functions, some return an Observable containing an `enum` while others return a Flow `struct`.
 This is to show the various ways to make flows.

 * View Controllers know nothing about the hierarchy.
 Notice that view controllers have no idea how they are presented, nor do they even know which buttons will cause a transition.
 If you need to re-arrange or remove a view controller from a particluar presentation chain, you only need to go into the flow function and possibly the coordinator.
 You don't have to touch a bunch of view controllers.